- HMS Community Values

-Precautions Against Exposures of Particularly Dangerous Infections: Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), Human Immunodeficiency Virus (HIV)
+Precautions against exposures of particularly dangerous infections: Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), and Human Immunodeficiency Virus (HIV)

-Harvard medical and dental students should report immediately all incidents of exposure to blood and bodily fluid of the following natures: parenteral (needlestick or cut); mucous membrane (splash to eyes, nose or mouth); or cutaneous (contact with blood or body fluids on ungloved hands or other skin surfaces that may be cut, chapped, abraded, or affected by active dermatitis).
+Harvard medical and dental students should (1) attend to, (2) immediately report and seek immediate care for (3) plan follow up of all incidents of exposure to blood and bodily fluid of the following natures: parenteral (needlestick or cut); mucous membrane (splash to eyes, nose or mouth); or cutaneous (contact with blood or body fluids on ungloved hands or other skin surfaces that may be cut, chapped, abraded, or affected by active dermatitis).

 Potential benefit of prophylactic intervention for all of these infections is time-dependent.
 For maximal benefit, intervention SHOULD BE INITIATED IN THE INITIAL HOURS AFTER EXPOSURE, particularly after exposure to HIV.

-- Flush mucous membranes with water or saline for 15 minutes.
+- Flush exposed mucus membranes with water or saline for 15 minutes.

 - If clothing is contaminated from a chemical, biological or radiation spill, remove it and wash the exposed area.